 Getting a puppy is an exciting milestone.
 It’s fun to introduce the new little one to the world, watch them grow, and play and snuggle with them.
-If you recently got a Labrador, you may be especially loving life right now.
+If you recently got a Labrador retriever, you may be especially loving life right now.

-Though labs tend to take to training quickly, they still need some guidance from you.
-Here’s how to help your lab get used to their crate.
+Though Labs tend to take to training quickly, they still need some guidance from you.
+Here’s how to help your Labrador get used to their crate.

 You probably made your bedroom into a comfortable spot for you to sleep at night.
 You’ll want to do the same for your pet.
 Make it a cozy hangout spot by putting some blankets or a bed in there.
 Toys keep it fun.

 You don’t want to force your pet into their crate.
 Plop it on the floor in an area where you’re hanging out so the dog doesn’t feel lonely, then let them explore.

 Feeding your pet in their crate and putting treats in there will help them associate it with good things.
 If they’re hesitant, try putting the food outside the crate and then slowly inching it closer until it goes inside.

 Step 4: Start slow.

 You’ll also want to go slow in terms of how long you leave your Lab puppy in the crate.
 When your dog appears to be getting used to the crate, close the door and sit nearby for a few minutes.
 Then, open the door.